vuejs/docs/src/guide/reusability/custom-directives.md

 We have introduced two forms of code reuse in Vue: [components](/guide/essentials/component-basics) and [composables](./composables).
 Components are the main building blocks, while composables are focused on reusing stateful logic.
 Custom directives, on the other hand, are mainly intended for reusing logic that involves low-level DOM access on plain elements.

 A custom directive is defined as an object containing lifecycle hooks similar to those of a component.
 The hooks receive the element the directive is bound to.
-Here is an example of a directive that focuses an input when the element is inserted into the DOM by Vue:
+Here is an example of a directive that adds a class to an element when it is inserted into the DOM by Vue:

 <div class="composition-api">